imthenachoman/How-To-Secure-A-Linux-Server/README.md

     **Note**: SSH does not like duplicate contradicting settings.
 For example, if you have `ChallengeResponseAuthentication no` and then `ChallengeResponseAuthentication yes`, SSH will respect the first one and ignore the second.
 Your `/etc/ssh/sshd_config` file may already have some of the settings/lines below.
 To avoid issues you will need to manually go through your `/etc/ssh/sshd_config` file and address any duplicate contradicting settings.

+	**Note:** If you are running OpenSSH 9.1 or later, uncomment the `RequiredRSASize 3072` line in the configuration below.
+This enforces a minimum RSA key size of 3072 bits and will reject smaller RSA keys during authentication.
+This only affects RSA keys.
+If you use ED25519 or ECDSA keys, you are not affected.
+You can check your key type and size with `ssh-keygen -l -f ~/.ssh/id_rsa`.
+On older OpenSSH versions, leave the line commented out as it will prevent sshd from starting.

     ```
     ########################################################################################################
     # start settings from https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67 as of 2019-01-01